 In today’s modern world, girls attend school and study alongside boys.
 In addition, in today’s world, girls have equal rights to study, the right to marry even when the partner is from a different caste, widows can marry again, girls have the right to choose the state representative, and many more equal rights.
-Class 8 History Chapter 8 focuses on Women, Class and Reform and its history throughout the pre-independence and post-independence era in India.
-This blog bring you the summarized notes for Women Class and Reform Class 8 as well as important questions and answers.
+NCERT Class 8 History Chapter 7 focuses on Women, Caste and Reform and its history throughout the pre-independence and post-independence eras in India.
+This blog brings you the summarised notes, NCERT solutions and PDF for this Class 8 History chapter.

 Also Read: How When and Where Class 8

-The first section of the Women Class and Reform Class 8 chapter talks about how women’s rights were very different two hundred years ago.
+The first section of the Women, Caste and Reform Class 8 History Chapter 7 talks about how women’s rights were very different two hundred years ago.
 Many children were marrying at a young age.
 Women were required to practice Sati in some regions of the region.
 Women’s property rights were also restricted, and there was no access to education.
 Brahmans and Kshatriyas were regarded as the “higher castes.”
 Others, such as merchants and moneylenders (also known as Vaishyas), were assigned after them.
 Then came peasants and artisans such as Shudras, such as weavers and potters.
 Finally, those on the lowest rung worked to keep cities and villages safe or for upper castes.
 These classes were regarded as “untouchable” by the upper castes.

 Must Check: Women’s Equality Day